-Contact us and we can you a list of coaches and therapists who are familiar with The Tools and will see clients via Skype.
+Contact us and we can send you a list of coaches and therapists who are familiar with The Tools and who will see clients via Skype.

 In-Person Tools Groups

 If you'd like to start your own Tools Group, here are some helpful guidelines.
 There are regular Tools Groups that meet in New York City and Los Angeles.
 Contact us for more information on those groups.